 - The eversion ankle sprain occurs when the foot is twisted outwards and the inner ligament is stretched too far.
 Pain will occur on the inside, and not the outside, of the ankle.

-First degree symptoms – a first degree ankle sprain is when the ligaments have been stretched but not torn.
+– a first-degree ankle sprain is when the ligaments have been stretched but not torn.
 Symptoms include:

 - Mild pain